 NRQL is an acronym of New Relic query language.
-It's a query language similar to ANSI SQL (see the syntax), and is used to retrieve detailed New Relic data and get insight into your applications, hosts, and business-important activity.
+It's a query language similar to ANSI SQL (see the syntax), and you can use it to retrieve detailed New Relic data to get insight into your applications, hosts, and business-important activity.
 NRQL can help you:

 - Create a new chart

 - Answer a specific question for the purpose of troubleshooting or business analysis